Jumbub/game-of-life-cpp/readme.md

 # Game of Speed

-A personal challenge to see how fast I can render Conway's Game of Life per pixel on a 2k monitor.

-## Results
+Conway's Game of Life as fast as possible.

 ## Setting up